 TasteRay finds movies and TV series matched to who you are — not what's trending.

-Why are solo movie nights better for certain films?
+Why are solo movie nights better for certain movies?

-Some movies require you to sit in your own emotional response without performing for anyone else.
-Films like Aftersun and Moonlight hit differently when you're not worrying about whether the person next to you is bored.
-Solo viewing lets the movie work on you without interference.
+Solo movie nights suit certain movies because they ask you to sit with your own emotional response instead of performing reactions for someone else.
+Aftersun and Moonlight hit differently when you're not tracking whether the person next to you is bored.
+Watching alone lets a quiet, intense movie work on you without interference.

 Are these too heavy for a Saturday night?